dyhes/zulip/docs/production/troubleshooting.md

 ### Stopping services with `supervisorctl stop`

-Similarly, while stopping all of Zulip is best done by running `scripts/stop-server`, you can stop individual Zulip services using:
+Similarly, while stopping all of Aloha is best done by running `scripts/stop-server`, you can stop individual Aloha services using:

 ```bash
 # You can use this for any service found in `supervisorctl list`